dhardestylewis/probml-assgn3/PROMPTS-LOG.md

 ### 12. [2025-12-11 21:51] Fix TODO Organization
 **Status:** [Completed]
-**Verbatim:** "still havent organized ... directly into the prioritized ones below, isn't there a guideline for this?"
+**Verbatim:** "still havent organized [items] directly into the prioritized ones below, isn't there a guideline for this?"
 **Action:**
 - Acknowledged oversight of "Task Management" guideline.
 ### 13. [2025-12-11 21:53] Archive Completed Tasks